kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/passthrough_auth/_index.md

 ## Passthrough auth vs. Custom Auth vs. Custom Extauth plugin
 You can also implement your own auth with Gloo Edge with a [Custom Auth server]({{< versioned_link_path fromRoot="/guides/security/auth/custom_auth" >}}) or an [Extauth plugin]({{< versioned_link_path fromRoot="/guides/security/auth/extauth/plugin_auth" >}}).

-**gRPC Passthrough vs. Custom Auth**
+**gRPC Passthrough vs. Custom Auth server**
 With gRPC passthrough, you can leverage other Gloo Edge extauth implementations (e.g. OIDC, API key, etc.) alongside custom logic.
-A custom auth plugin is not integrated with Gloo Edge extauth so it can not do this.
+A custom auth server is not integrated with Gloo Edge extauth so it can not do this.

 **gRPC Passthrough vs. Extauth plugin**
 Using Gloo Edge to passthrough requests to a separate authentication component eliminates the need to recompile extauth plugins with each version of Gloo Edge Enterprise.